-Employer contributions to the Municipal Pension Plan of \$96.0 million (2019 \$88.0 million) were expensed during the year.
+Employer contributions to the Municipal Pension Plan of \$106.7 million (2020 - \$96.0 million) were expensed during the year.
 Every three years an actuarial valuation is performed to assess the financial position of the plan and the adequacy of the plan funding.
 The most recent actuarial valuation for the plan at December 31, 2018, indicated a funding surplus of approximately \$2,866 million.
 The actuary does not attribute portions of the unfunded liability/surplus to individual employers.
-The plan covers approximately 205,000 active members of which approximately 19,100 are employees of the Authority.
+The plan covers approximately 213,000 active members of which approximately 20,500 are employees of the Authority.
 The next expected valuation date will be as of December 31, 2021 with results available in 2022.

-Employer contributions to the Public Service Plan of \$1.2 million (2019 \$1.3 million) were expensed during the year.
+Employer contributions to the Public Service Plan of \$1.2 million (2020 - \$1.2 million) were expensed during the year.
 Every three years an actuarial valuation is performed to assess the financial position of the plan and the adequacy of the plan funding.
-The most recent actuarial valuation for the plan at March 31, 2017 indicated a surplus of approximately \$1,896 million.
+The most recent actuarial valuation for the plan at March 31, 2020 indicated a surplus of approximately \$2,667 million.
 The actuary does not attribute portions of the unfunded liability/surplus to individual employers.
-The plan covers approximately 64,000 active members, of which approximately 250 are employees of the Authority.
-The Authority's next actuarial valuation date will be as of March 31, 2020 with results available in early 2021.
+The plan covers approximately 67,000 active members, of which approximately 230 are employees of the Authority.
+The next actuarial valuation of the plan will be as of March 31, 2023.